jorcamar/isic-dataset-kaggle-competition/README.md

 - Averaging predicted probabilities.
 - Selecting the prediction with **highest confidence** (furthest from 0.5) for each instance.

+A NN that combined the CNN for images and the NN for tabular data was tried, but due to the few positive instances, it did not have a good enough performance.

 ---

 ## 📊 Results